-Employee related provisions are Long Service awards and Long Term Initiatives, which are paid out between 4-30 years, and are adjusted for time value of money.
+Employee related provisions are contractual obligations for Long Service awards and Long Term Initiatives.
+The timing of the expected utilisation is uncertain being between 4-30 years, and are adjusted for time value of money.

-The onerous lease provision relates to the Newbury office lease which expires in 2018.
-The provision is adjusted for the time value of money.
+The onerous lease provision relates to the Newbury office lease which expired in 2018.